-We have been having so much fun with these leaf peepers!
-So far we've made three rounds of them at different times, with different friends.
+We have been having so much fun with this leaf people craft!
+We’re calling them leaf peepers… So far we’ve made three rounds of them at different times, with different friends.

 They are quick, easy for a range of ages (young kids through grown-ups), inexpensive to make, and silly.
 What’s not to like?